swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-bentoml.md

 ### Validate kubectl can access the Kubernetes cluster

-Validate kubectl can access the Kubernetes cluster.
+Validate kubectl can access the Kubernetes cluster:

 ```sh title="Execute the following command(s) in a terminal"
 # Get namespaces